-• oauth-error.vm.
-An error page the should rarely be seen by end-users, usually for cases in which applications make requests for resources that are malformed or incomplete.
+• oauth/error.vm.
+An error page is available that should rarely be seen by end-users.

-The directory <server-root>/config/pages/statics can also be used by the pages to store images, CSS files or anything else that is not within the Velocity Context.
-The only necessary files under <server-root>/config/pages are the three template files listed above.
-Any of the other files can be used as templates or modified.
+The directory <server-root>/config/velocity/statics can also be used by the pages to store images, CSS files or anything else that is not within the Velocity Context.